frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Levels 15] [Instanced Lair] <a href="https://magmaguy.itch.io/elitemobs-thecave">The Cave</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+A formidable creation of magma and flame bars the entrance to the mountain mines!

 <pre>
 EliteMobs Info: